arshaali/arshaali.github.io/pages/research.md

 In heterogenous human-robot teams where agents are working towards a common goal, there is a need to allocate indivisible tasks to agents on the team.
 I am actively working on a novel task allocation method and user study that is based on trust in the agent.

 An explanation of the idea of using trust for task allocation is documented [here](https://deepblue.lib.umich.edu/handle/2027.42/170403).
+A more detailed article with simulations, results, and discussion is documented [here](https://www.nature.com/articles/s41598-022-19140-5).

 ---